The Breakdown of Qualified Moving Expenses

 The following moving expenses are considered to be reasonable and deductible:

-• The cost of packing, crating, and transporting household goods and personal effects and those of members of the household from the former home to the new one.
-A professional moving company can be used, or the employee may use his own vehicle for moving some items.
+• The cost of packing, crating, and transporting household goods and personal effects and those of members of the household, from the former home to the new one.
+A professional moving company can be used, or employees may use their own vehicle for moving some items.

-• The cost of storing and insuring household goods and personal effects within any period of 30 consecutive days after the employee’s things have been moved from his former home and before they are delivered to the employee’s new home.
+• The cost of storing and insuring household goods and personal effects for a period of 30 consecutive days after the employee’s belongings have been moved from their former home and before they are delivered to the employee’s new home.

 • The cost of connecting or disconnecting utilities.